ViktorHaag/eagle-pass/_sources/regions/pinetop.rst

 upon traffic on the road to their north and west, and anyone travelling on the road who cares to listen can be warned of their presence by the folk in Pine-top.
-The brigands often patrol the woods around their camp in small groups, hunting for food, along with several mastiffs; when holding up traffic on the roads, they typically appear in larger numbers.
+The brigands often patrol the woods around their camp in small groups, hunting for food, along with several :dnd-creature:`mastiffs
+<Mastiff>`; when holding up traffic on the roads, they typically appear in
+larger numbers.

 **0521**. *Ruined Eld temple* -- An ancient Eldritch temple has recently had its upper dome unearthed, thanks to a rock and mud slide down a hill after a